ItalyOfficial Name: Italian Republic

 Several major earthquake fault lines cross Italy.
 Principal Italian cities, with the exception of Naples, do not lie near these faults; however, smaller tourist towns, such as Assisi, do lie near faults and have experienced earthquakes.
 An earthquake severely damaged the town of L’Aquila in 2009.
 General information about disaster preparedness is available online from the U.S. Federal Emergency Management Agency (FEMA).
 Detailed information on Italy's fault lines is available from the U.S. Geological Survey (USGS).

 Italy also has several active volcanoes generating geothermal events.
 Mt.
 Etna, on the eastern tip of the island of Sicily, has been intermittently erupting since 2000.
+Travelers to Sicily should be aware of the possibility for travel disruptions, including airport closures, and are advised to check the website of the Istituto Nazionale di Geofisica e Vulcanologia for daily updates.
 Mt.
 Vesuvius, located near Naples, is currently capped and not active.
 Activity at Mt.
-Vesuvius is monitored by an active seismic network and sensor system, and no recent seismic activity has been recorded.
+Vesuvius, along with the volcanic potential of Ischia, a resort island off the coast of Naples, is monitored by an active seismic network and sensor system, and no recent seismic activity has been recorded.
+The Phlegraean Fields (Campei Flagrei), near Naples, are also being closely monitored for volcanic activity.
 Two of Italy's smaller islands, Stromboli and Vulcano, in the Aeolian Islands north of Sicily, also have active volcanoes with lava flows.
 Detailed information on volcano activity in Italy is available from the USGS.

 Demonstrations may have an anti-U.S. character, especially in areas hosting U.S. military bases.
 Even demonstrations intended to be peaceful have the potential to turn confrontational and possibly escalate into violence.
 You should take common sense precautions and follow news reports carefully.
-Stay up to date by reading the Embassy’s Demonstration Notices.
+Security Messages for U.S. citizens pertaining to demonstrations can be found on the Embassy’s website.

 Italian authorities have made several high-profile arrests involving members or affiliates of transnational terror groups.
 Like other countries in the Schengen area, Italy’s open borders with its Western European neighbors allow for the possibility of terrorist groups entering/exiting the country with anonymity.

 CRIME: Italy has a moderate rate of crime.
-You should exercise extra caution at night and at train stations, airports, nightclubs, bars, and outdoor cafes.
+Nevertheless, you should exercise extra caution at night and at train stations, airports, nightclubs, bars, and outdoor cafes.
 If you are drinking heavily, your ability to judge situations and make decisions may be impaired, making you a target for crime.
-Young drinkers are particularly vulnerable to robbery and physical and sexual assault.

 Petty crimes such as pick-pocketing, theft from parked cars, and purse snatching are serious problems, especially in large cities.
-Pick-pockets sometimes dress like businessmen.
-You should not be lulled into a false sense of security by believing that well-dressed individuals are not potential pick-pockets or thieves.
+Never leave your bag unattended (e.g., at your feet, hanging over a chair, in the overhead rack on a train, etc.), even for a moment.
+Pick-pockets sometimes dress like businessmen; you should not be lulled into a false sense of security by believing that well-dressed individuals are not potential pick-pockets or thieves.
 Most reported thefts occur at crowded tourist sites, on public buses and trains, and at the major railway stations: Rome's Termini; Milan's Centrale; Florence's Santa Maria Novella; and Naples's Centrale at Piazza Garibaldi.
+Thefts have also been reported on the Circumvesuviana train from Naples to Pompeii and Sorrento.
 For more information on trains and security, please see the Italian railway police’s advice for travelers.
 You should also be alert to theft in Milan’s Malpensa Airport, particularly at car rental agencies.
 Clients of Internet cafes in major cities are also targeted.
-Be careful with your bag or purse, as thieves on motor scooters are very quick and can snatch a purse off of your arm from a moving scooter.
+Be careful with your bag or purse, as thieves on motor scooters are very quick and can snatch a purse off your arm from a moving scooter.
 Resisting these thieves can be hazardous, as some tourists have suffered broken arms and collarbones.

 Thieves are also known to have impersonated police officers in order to steal.
 The thief shows you a circular plastic sign with the words "police" or “international police" and then in perfect English asks to see your identification and your money.
 U.S. citizens should be aware that local police will generally exit their own vehicle when speaking with members of the public.
 Also, plainclothes undercover units rarely attempt to pull over vehicles without a marked car accompanying them.
 If this happens to you, you should insist on seeing the officer's identification card (documento) before handing over your wallet as impersonators tend not to carry forged documents.
 You should immediately report thefts or other crimes to the actual police.

-Be alert to the possibility of car-jackings and thefts while you are waiting in traffic or stopped at traffic lights.
+Be alert to the possibility of carjackings and thefts while you are waiting in traffic or stopped at traffic lights.
 This has been a particular problem in Catania, Sicily.
+Keep your car doors locked and the windows rolled up when you are in the vehicle.
 Use particular caution driving at night on highways, when thieves are more likely to strike.
 U.S. citizens have reported break-ins of their rental cars during stops at highway service areas; thieves smash car windows and steal everything inside.
-Theft of small items such as radios, luggage, cameras, briefcases, and even cigarettes from parked cars is prevalent.
+Theft of small items, such as radios, luggage, cameras, briefcases, and even cigarettes, from parked cars is prevalent.
 Vehicles parked near beaches during the summer can be broken into and robbed of valuables.
 Lock car doors whenever you park, and do not leave packages in your car in plain view.

-- Avoid card readers that are not flush with the face of the ATM; and
+- Avoid card readers that are not flush with the face of the ATM.

 - Closely monitor your account statements for unauthorized transactions.